Ricci iterations and canonical K\"ahler-Einstein currents on log canonical pairs: Introduction

 The new feature here is the use of Ricci iterations.
 In fact, in this case we cannot construct the K\"{a}hler-Einstein current in terms of a single dynamical system of Bergman kernels and the construction requires another dynamical system, namely Ricci iterations.

-The main motivation to construct canonical K\"{a}hler-Einstein currents in terms of dynamical systems of Bergman kernels is to prove the semipositivity of relative (log) canonical bundles or the direct images of the pluri(log)canonical systems in terms of the recent break through due to Bo Berndtsson which proves the pluri-subharmonic variation properties of Bergman kernels (\cite{b1,b2,b3}).
+The main motivation to construct canonical K\"{a}hler-Einstein currents in terms of dynamical systems of Bergman kernels is to prove the semipositivity of relative (log) canonical bundles or the direct images of the pluri(log)canonical systems in terms of the recent break through due to Bo Berndtsson on the logarithmic pluri-subharmonic variation properties of Bergman kernels (\cite{b1,b2,b3}).

-We note that the corresponding result has already been obtained in the context of algebraic geometry much earlier (almost 30 years ago) by Y. Kawamata in terms of variation of Hodge structures as follows.
+We note that the corresponding result has already been obtained in the context of algebraic geometry much earlier by Y. Kawamata in terms of variation of Hodge structures as follows.
 Let $f : X \to Y$ be an algebraic fiber space over a projective curve $Y$.
 In \cite{ka1}, Y. Kawamata proved that for every positive integer $m$, $f_{*}\mathcal{O}_{X}(K_{X/Y}^{\otimes{m}})$ is semipositive in the sense that any quotient of it has semipositive degree on $Y$.
 Since then, this result has been used extensively in algebraic geometry.
 Later Kawamata generalized his result to the case of KLT pairs (\cite{ka2},\cite[p.175,Theorem 1.2]{ka3}).
 In particular he proved the subadjunction theorem (\cite{ka2}).
-We note that the KLT condition is quite essential in his argument bacause he applied the theory of variation of Hodge structures (\cite{griff, sch}) after taking a suitable branched covering of the original variety.
-Hence in this sense LC pairs are out of reach of the Hodge theory\footnote{Maybe we may use mixed Hodge theory.
-But it is not clear now.}.
+We note that the KLT condition is quite essential in his argument, bacause he applied the theory of variation of Hodge structures (\cite{griff, sch}) after taking a suitable branched covering of the original variety.
+Hence in this sense LC pairs are out of reach of the Hodge theory (Maybe we may use mixed Hodge theory.
+But it is not clear now.).